unifiedjs/unified-language-server/readme.md

 Our projects sometimes work with older versions, but this is not guaranteed.

 This project uses [`vscode-languageserver`][vscode-languageserver] 7, which
-implements language server protocol 3.16.
+implements language server protocol 3.16.0.
+It should work anywhere where LSP 3.6.0 or later is implemented.

 ## Related